peteroupc/html3dutil/tutorials/camera.md

 whose size and position are generally expressed in pixels; to set the viewport's size, call the [`setDimensions` method of `Scene3D`]{@link H3DU.Scene3D#setDimensions}.

-Dividing the X, Y, and Z coordinates by the clip space W results in the effect that as W gets higher and higher (and farther and farther from the "eye" or "camera"), the X, Y, and Z coordinates are brought closer and closer to the center of the view.
+For the perspective matrix returned by [`mat4perspective`]{@link H3DU.Math.mat4perspective}, dividing the X, Y, and Z coordinates by the clip space W results in the effect that as W gets higher and higher (and farther and farther from the "eye" or "camera"), the X, Y, and Z coordinates are brought closer and closer to the center of the view.
 This is the _perspective_ effect mentioned earlier: objects will appear smaller and smaller as they are more and more distant from the "camera".